MOC-Labs-Review/MS-720-Microsoft-Teams-Voice-Engineer/Instructions/Labs/LAB_AK_02_configure_environment_teams_voice.md

 2. Open Microsoft Edge open a new tab and browse to [https://onhold2go.co.uk/Free_Music_On_Hold.php](https://onhold2go.co.uk/Free_Music_On_Hold.php).

 3. Download **A New Life** by selecting the ellipses and then download.
+After the download completes, extract the contents of the zip file.

 4. Close the tab and switch back to the Microsoft Teams admin center.